canonical/ubuntu-server-documentation/docs/how-to/how-to-install-a-kerberos-server.md

 (how-to-install-a-kerberos-server)=
-# Install a Kerberos server
+# How to install a Kerberos server

 For this discussion, we will create an MIT Kerberos domain with the following features (edit them to fit your needs):